 What they concentrated on was the impact on their general health and how many hospitals visits the children had.
-At the age of five or older, children who were born prematurely seemed to have much higher chances of the chronic disease.
+At the age of five or older, children who were born prematurely seemed to have much higher chances of chronic disease.

-One possible reason for why this is is the absence of the hormonal axis’s full maturity.
+One possible reason for why this is the absence of the hormonal axis’s full maturity.
 Another factor could be fetal endocrine dysfunction.
 This is a potential initial mechanism that would be responsible for an early-term, spontaneous delivery.

 This is all according to those same researchers.

 They also witnessed hospitalizations for children up to the age of 18 which involved metabolic and endocrine complications.
 These, of course, were far more usual in the prematurely born group.
 Obesity was also more frequent when it came to that group.

 The vice dean at the upper-mentioned university, Prof. Eyal Sheiner headed this research.
 He also happens to be Soroka University Medical Center’s head of the Obstetrics and Gynecology Department.

 He explained that those pregnancies which ended at an early term were far more likely to bear complications.
 Such include maternal diabetes (both pregestational and gestational) as well as hypertensive disorders.